systemd-networkd-wait-online.service, systemd-networkd-wait-online — Wait for network to come online

 option is specified multiple times, then systemd-networkd-wait-online waits

 for all specified interfaces to be online.
-Optinally, required minimum operational state can be
+Optionally, required minimum and maximum operational

 :".
 Please see